tom-023/ghsecrets/README.md

 - Secrets are encrypted using GitHub's repository public key before transmission
 - Cloud backups use the respective service's encryption at rest
 - Never commit secrets directly to your repository
+- When entering secrets interactively, input is hidden from the terminal (no echo)
+- Avoid passing secrets via command-line arguments as they may be visible in process lists and shell history
+- Recommended: Use the interactive prompt feature (`ghsecrets push -k KEY`) instead of `-v` flag for sensitive values

 ## License